Kharkiv: Public libraries

-In addition to the libraries affiliated with the various universities and research institutions, the Kharkiv State Scientific V. Korolenko-library is a major research library.
+Kharkiv's largest libraries include the Kharkiv Korolenko State Scientific Library, the Central Scientific Library of Kharkiv University, the Kharkiv State Scientific Medical Library, and the library of the O. Ya.
+Usikov Institute of Radiophysics and Electronics of the National Academy of Sciences of Ukraine.

+The city has also hosted major literary events, including the annual "Svit Knyhy" (Book World) festival and the "Zoryanyi Mist" (Star Bridge) international science fiction festival, which was held from 1999 to 2011.

 Secondary schools

 Kharkiv has 212 (secondary education) schools, including 10 lyceums and 20 gymnasiums.
 In May 2024 the first of a scatter of underground schools in Kharkiv was opened in Industrialnyi District, so children could continue their education amidst the missile strikes in Kharkiv by the Russian Armed Forces during the Russian invasion of Ukraine.

 Education centers

 There is the educational "Landau Center", which is named after L.D.
 Landau, Nobel laureate in Kharkiv.

 Culture

 Kharkiv is one of the main cultural centers in Ukraine.
 It is home to 20 museums, over 10 theatres and a number of art galleries.
 Until 2022, large music and cinema festivals were hosted in Kharkiv almost every year.